 Honestly, my husband teases me and says that we get worse gas mileage headed back up to the mountains because of the weight of my latest shell collection.

-The only two things required to make a candle is an amount of wax and a bit of wick.
-Once you move past those 2 requirements, let your imagination run wild.
+The only two things required to make a candle is an amount of wax and some candle wicks.
+I find that little tabbed tealight wicks are the perfect size candle wicks for this project.
+Just trim them down to a smaller size.
+Once you have your materials – let your imagination run wild.

 If you are a shell collecting nut, like me, your collection probably has some of every size and shape.
 The weirder-the better.

 However, for making beeswax tea lights, the common ark shells are some of the best.
 We want a candle that is small enough to only require a small amount of wax but large enough to burn for a bit.

 The process is the same as when using metal tins or other small containers.
 However, shells tend to rock a bit and not have a flat bottom – so keep that in mind.

 As outlined in the tutorial below, there are many options for choosing beeswax to make your own DIY seashell candles.
 You can purchase wax pellets or candle flakes online.

 The cheaper option is to buy a larger quantity of beeswax from a local beekeeper.
 But, keep in mind that for candle making beeswax must be clean.

 Not only look clean but be free of substances that might clog the wick during burning.
 If there is any doubt, take the time to clean your beeswax again before using it for candle projects.